rcy1314/some-stars/README.md

 *   [damoeb/rss-proxy](https://github.com/damoeb/rss-proxy) - RSS-proxy allows you to do create an RSS or ATOM feed of almost any website, just by analyzing just the static HTML structure.

 *   [MannyCooper/anzifan.com](https://github.com/MannyCooper/anzifan.com) - Personal blog powered by Notion official API + Next.JS + WindiCSS!

+*   [upleveled/notion-backup](https://github.com/upleveled/notion-backup) - Export Notion pages and subpages to a GitHub repo on a schedule (eg. to be used as a scheduled backup)

 ## Vue